Marcel Salathé: Career

 In the course of the COVID-19 pandemic, Salathé became more widely known to a wider public mainly through multiple appearances in Swiss television and media outlets, and in public lectures.
 In November 2020, he was named director of the steering committee of the Swiss COVID-19 national research program.

 Research

 Salathé is interested in epidemiological problems, especially in contact networks.
 He analyses digital data streams (e.g. Twitter or mobile phones) in order to gain epidemiological insights.
 He is the lead author of the paper Digital Epidemiology published in 2012 introducing the term digital epidemiology (e-epidemiology).
 In recent years, his research began to focus on nutritional epidemiology, using digital and AI-based tools to enable high-resolution food tracking in medical cohorts.

 Since the COVID-19 pandemic, his work focused also on digital contact tracing.
 He has been a member the group developing the Decentralized Privacy-Preserving Proximity Tracing algorithm, and the scientific lead behind the SwissCovid mobile phone application released by the Federal administration of Switzerland.
 The latter is the first digital contact tracing application developed by a government that is based on the Google's and Apple's Exposure Notifications System.

+Salathé is a co-founder of CH++, a political action group for science-based policy development.